 Some of Snapchat’s controversial redesign may not be here to stay, after all: The company has begun to test design tweaks that would once again combine stories of celebrities with those of your friends on a single page.
-Following the news, the stock of Snapchat’s parent company took a nosedive Wednesday, declining by 7.5 percent to a price of $14.46 per share.
+Following the news, the stock of Snapchat’s parent company took a nosedive Wednesday, declining by 7.5% to a price of $14.46 per share.

 Recode was first to spot those tests Tuesday, which have since been confirmed by the company.
 “We are always listening to our community and will continue to test updates that we hope will give Snapchatters the best possible experience on our platform,” a spokesperson said.